Xu-repository/MF-GLFGCN/README.md

 Parameter :0.51M	FLOPs:7.52G	Mean Acc.:98.53%	Max Acc.:98.53%

-**GaitSet_MS**:The average accuracy of GaitSet with multi-stream gait graph on CASIA_HRNet.
+**GaitSet_MS**:The average accuracy of GaitSet with multi-stream gait graph on the skeleton-based CASIA-B.
 |        |    0 |   18 |   36 |   54 |   72 |   90 |   108 |   126 |   144 |   162 |   180 |   mean |
 |:-------|-----:|-----:|-----:|-----:|-----:|-----:|------:|------:|------:|------:|------:|-------:|
 | NM#5-6 | 74.2 | 81.1 | 83.2   | 82.8 | 79.7 | 82 |  83.8 |  87 |  86.6 |  86 |  73.9 |   81.85 |
 | BG#1-2 | 63.5 | 69.2 | 68.5 | 68.1 | 65.5 | 64.3 |  66.6   |  68.1 |  65.4 |  68.1 |  55.7 |   65.73 |
 | CL#1-2 | 50.9 | 56.7 | 55.2 | 51.9 | 53.3 | 52   |  52.1 |  49.6 |  49.5 |  50.6 |  44.1 |   51.45 |

-The average accuracy of GaitSet with multi-stream gait graph on OU-MVLP-Pose.
+The average accuracy of GaitSet with multi-stream gait graph on the skeleton-based OU-MVLP.
 |        |    0 |   15 |   30 |   45 |   60 |   75 |   90 |   180 |   195 |   210 |   225 | 240| 255| 270|   mean |
 |:-------|-----:|-----:|-----:|-----:|-----:|-----:|------:|------:|------:|------:|------:|-------:|-------:|-------:|-------:|
 | Acc. | 41.99 | 56.23 | 61.88   | 64.39 | 62.43 | 59.17 |  52.76 |  36.75 | 47.63 | 47.02 |  59.63 |   58.44 | 54.9| 48.84|53.72 |